-9. Human Activities/Impacts
+Human Activities/Impacts

 Edmonson Point was probably first visited on 6 February 1900 when Carsten Borchgrevink landed just north of Mount Melbourne on "a promontory almost free of snow about 100 acres in extent" and climbed about 200 m up the slopes (Borchgrevink, 1901: 261).
 The Wood Bay region was rarely mentioned during the following 70 years, and presumably was visited only infrequently.
 Activity in the area increased in the 1980s, first with visits by the GANOVEX expeditions (Germany).
-Botanical research was undertaken in December 1984 (Given, 1985; Greenfield et. al., 1985; Broady, 1987) and in January 1989, at which time the first proposals for special protection of the site were made (Given pers. comm.
-2003).
+Botanical research was undertaken in December 1984 (Given, 1985; Greenfield et. al., 1985; Broady, 1987) and in January 1989, at which time the first proposals for special protection of the site were made.
 Italy established a station in close proximity at Terra Nova Bay in 1986-87 and increased research interest in the site followed.

-The modern era of human activity at Edmonson Point has been largely confined to science.
-The impacts of these activities have not been described, but are believed to be minor and limited to items such as campsites, footprints, markers of various kinds, human wastes, scientific sampling, handling of limited numbers of birds (e.g. installation of devices to track birds, stomach lavage, biometric measurements, etc), and potentially some impacts associated with helicopter access and installation and operation of camp and research facilities at the penguin colony and on the northern cuspate foreland.
+Human activity at Edmonson Point has been largely confined to science.
+The impacts of these activities have not been described, but are believed to be minor and limited to items such as campsites, footprints, markers of various kinds, human wastes, scientific sampling, handling of limited numbers of birds (e.g., installation of devices to track birds, stomach lavage, biometric measurements, etc), and potentially some impacts associated with helicopter access and installation and operation of camp and research facilities at the penguin colony and on the northern cuspate foreland.
 At least one fuel spill of around 500 ml, and other smaller spills, were reported in 1996 as a result of refuelling operations at the generator and fuel store located at the penguin colony (see disturbed sites marked on Map 4).
 In addition, seaborne litter is occasionally washed onto beaches within the Area.
+Some plastic cloches, installed at various locations throughout the Area in 1995-96 as part of BIOTEX-1 project as reported in map 2 (Wynn-Williams, 1996) are still present in the area.

 The Restricted Zone at Colline Ippolito has received less human activity than Edmonson Point and impacts in this area are expected to be negligible.